HasanMajdi/Unit3-HasanMajdi/README.md

 ### Password and Secure Log in System

-As One of the requirements for the Application (Criteria 2 "system is secured and only accessible by specific members.")
+As One of the requirements for the Application (Criterion 2 "system is secured and only accessible by specific members.")
 We are going to create system that allows only specific members to have access to the inventory, (People who are members of the OEd Team). and for that, I have created to two methods with different levels of security.

 **Method_1**
 Having the Password and User name stored in variables the code it self: